Udit-Kaul/Alpha_Vantage_Tests/ManualTestCases.md

     Expected Result: The API responds to each request without delays or errors, maintaining accurate and consistent data retrieval.
     ```

-   -Test Case 5 – Negative Test with Invalid Symbol
+   Test Case 5 – Negative Test with Invalid Symbol

     ```
     Test Case Description: Verify that the API handles an invalid symbol gracefully.